FACT-Finder-Web-Components/documentation/markdown/4.x/en/ff-recommendation.md

 </ff-recommendation>
 ```

+> Important
+>
-**IMPORTANT** Although `ff-recommendation` tries to find a nested `ff-record-list` and change its `subscribe` property to `false`,
-it should be set explicitly to `false` by user in HTML code to prevent console warnings and avoid race conditions.
+> Although `ff-recommendation` tries to find a nested `ff-record-list` and change its `subscribe` property to `false`, it should be set explicitly to `false` by users in HTML code to prevent console warnings and avoid race conditions.

 ## Attributes